pythops/tamanoir/README.md

 </div>

 1. Capture keystrokes and store them in a queue in the kernel.
-2. Intercept DNS requests and inject the captured keystroes in the DNS payload then redirect the request designated remote server acting as a DNS proxy.
+2. Intercept DNS requests and inject the captured keystroes in the DNS payload, then redirect the request to the designated remote server acting as a DNS proxy.
 3. On the remote server, extract the keys from the DNS payload and send a valid DNS response.
 4. Intercept the response and modify its source address so the initial request will complete successfully.